 It is essential for passengers to know their rights based on the EU 261 regulation when flight delays happen.
 Here is an overview of what an airline must offer in such cases:

-• Assistance: The airline company must provide you with food and refreshments if there is a delay of 2 or more hours.
+- Assistance: The airline company must provide you with food and refreshments if the flight’s delayed by 2 or more hours.
 Additionally, a passenger has a right to make two calls or send two emails.

-• Accommodation: If there is a night flight delay, the airline must organize a stay in a hotel and also transportation to and from the hotel.
+- Accommodation: If the flight is delayed overnight, the airline has a legal obligation to provide hotel accommodation and transportation to and from the hotel.

 When Are You Entitled to Compensation for a Delayed Flight?

-There are several circumstances to remember if you are going to claim a delayed or even cancelled flight compensation.
+There are several circumstances to remember if you are going to claim a delayed flight compensation.
 See the requirements outlined by the EU Regulation 261/2004 that make you eligible for compensation:

-3. Importantly, the delay must not be caused by any of the following extraordinary circumstances: bad weather, political or civil instability, airport or union strikes, or security threats at the airport.
-Basically, these are circumstances that are beyond the airline’s responsibility and control.
+- Importantly, the delay must not be caused by any of the following extraordinary circumstances: bad weather, airport or union strikes, political or civil instability, or security threats at the airport.
+Basically, these are circumstances that are beyond the airline’s control.

 Flight Delay Compensation